Organisation for Economic Co-operation and Development (OECD) | National Contact Points (NCPs)

 Documents by Release Date

-June 2011 – Accountability Counsel presented a letter, endorsed by 10 other civil society organizations, to Assistant Secretary of State Fernandez, expressing concern about the new rules of procedure.
+Jun 2011 – Accountability Counsel submitted a letter, endorsed by 10 other civil society organizations, to Assistant Secretary of State Fernandez, expressing concern about the new rules of procedure.
 Accountability Counsel included a detailed annex to the 23 June letter, endorsed by 10 other civil society organizations, analyzing the deficiencies in the new rules.

-November 2010 – Accountability Counsel, with 14 other civil society organizations and individuals, authored and submitted joint civil society comments on the review of the NCPs.
+Nov 2010 – Accountability Counsel, and 14 other civil society organizations, submitted joint comments on the review of the NCPs.

-October 2009 – Accountability Counsel, with other groups, submitted a letter to Secretary of State Clinton, urging reform of the U.S. NCP.
+Oct 2009 – Accountability Counsel submitted a joint letter to Secretary of State Clinton, urging reform of the U.S. NCP.